SpudGunMan/meshing-around/README.md

 - **Store and Forward**: Replay messages with the `messages` command, and log messages locally to disk.
 - **Send Mail**: Send mail to nodes using `bbspost @nodeNumber #message` or `bbspost @nodeShortName #message`.
 - **BBS Linking**: Combine multiple bots to expand BBS reach.
-- **E-Mail/SMS**: Send mesh-messages to E-Mail or SMS(Email) expanding visability.
+- **E-Mail/SMS**: Send mesh-messages to E-Mail or SMS(Email) expanding visibility.
 - **New Node Hello**: Send a hello to any new node seen in text message.

 ### Interactive AI and Data Lookup
 - **NOAA/USGS location Data**: Get localized weather(alerts), Earthquake, River Flow, and Tide information.
 Open-Meteo is used for wx only outside NOAA coverage.
 - **Wiki Integration**: Look up data using Wikipedia results.
 - **Ollama LLM AI**: Interact with the [Ollama](https://github.com/ollama/ollama/tree/main/docs) LLM AI for advanced queries and responses.
-- **Satalite Pass Info**: Get passes for satalite at your location.
+- **Satellite Pass Info**: Get passes for satellite at your location.
 - **GeoMeasuring**: HowFar from point to point using collected GPS packets on the bot to plot a course or space.
+Find Center of points for Fox&Hound direction finding.

 ### Proximity Alerts
 - **Location-Based Alerts**: Get notified when members arrive back at a configured lat/long, perfect for remote locations like campsites.
 - **High Flying Alerts**: Get notified when nodes with high altitude are seen on mesh

 ### CheckList / Check In Out
 - **Asset Tracking**: Maintain a list of node/asset checkin and checkout.
-Usefull for accountability of people, assets.
+Useful foraccountability of people, assets.
 Radio-Net, FEMA, Trailhead.

 ### Fun and Games
 - **Built-in Games**: Enjoy games like DopeWars, Lemonade Stand, BlackJack, and VideoPoker.